Quick Facts | Answer |

-No, Illinois does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Illinois does not have rent control laws limiting the amount that landlords may ask for rent.
+State law prohibits local governments from establishing rent control laws.

 When Can a Landlord Raise Rent in Illinois?